BabylonJS/MeshesLibrary/README.md

 * .stl
 * .obj

+You can then access the models through our CDN at https://models.babylonjs.com/.

 # Licensing

 If not specified, every file in this repo has to be considered under [Creative Commons By 4.0](http://creativecommons.org/licenses/by/4.0/) licence.